ifad/vacman_controller/README.md

 to build and install the gem, or

-    ruby ext/vacman_controller/extconf.rb
+    rake compile

-to generate the Makefile and
+to generate the Makefile and compile it.

-    make

-to build it in the current directory.

 To run specs, execute